 Check your skin regularly for changes and contact your GP if you notice changes such as a lump or discoloured patch on the skin.
 Look out for new growth or a sore that does not heal in a few weeks, a spot or sore that itches, hurts, crusts, scabs or bleeds, constant skin ulcers with no other explanation for their cause and new or changing moles.

 More Sun Smart Information

-Teagasc recently hosted a sun safety webinar for farmers.
+In 2021 Teagasc hosted a sun safety webinar for farmers.